UsmanJ/node-react-boilerplate/README.md

 This application allows users to enter a town or city name and returns the most popular venues in the area.
 It is using a FourSquare API.

+The webapp was built in ES6 using Node and React with Redux.
+Client side and server side have been kept separate.
+The client side makes a call to the server which then makes a call to the Foursquare API.
+The response is returned to the client and rendered.

 ## Technologies Used

 * NodeJS